PhoenixBasics/phoenixbasics.github.io/step4phoenixgenerator.md

 has_many :talks, Fawkes.Schedule.Talk
 ```

-A speaker belongs to a talk, so open `speaker.ex`, delete line 15 and replace it with the belongs_to relationship:
+A speaker belongs to a talk, so open `lib/fawkes/schedule/speaker.ex`, delete line 15 for the `talk_id` field and replace it with the belongs_to relationship:

 ```
 belongs_to :talk, Fawkes.Schedule.Talk
 ```

-Open `talk.ex`, delete the fields for audience, location, slot.
+Open `lib/fawkes/schedule/talk.ex`, delete the fields for audience, location, slot.
 Add the following relationships:

 ```
 many_to_many :categories, Fawkes.Schedule.Category, join_through: "talks_categories"